Starbucks Pumpkin Cold Foam

 Tip: Use cold ingredients, a cold bowl or jar, and cold utensils for the best cold foam.

 How to Make Pumpkin Cream Cold Foam

-- Make the pumpkin creamer base.
-Combine heavy cream, milk, syrup, pumpkin, cinnamon and nutmeg in a jar that has a lid.
+- Make the pumpkin cream base.
+Add heavy cream, milk, syrup, pumpkin, cinnamon and nutmeg to a cold jar.
+Stir to combine.

 - Aerate the pumpkin creamer to create cold foam.
-Whisk, blend, shake or froth the creamer to thicken it into pumpkin cold foam.
+Whisk, blend, shake or froth the pumpkin creamer until it thickens into cold foam.
 Only aerate as much creamer as you need for a drink using one of the methods described below.
 The remaining creamer should be stored in the refrigerator.

-Methods to Aerate Cream and Turn it Into Cold Foam
+Methods to Turn Pumpkin Cream into Cold Foam

 The consistency of pumpkin cream cold foam is akin to very melted ice cream.
 It is not as thick and creamy as Starbucks whipped cream.
 The goal is to create a velvety layer of pumpkin cold foam that rests on top of a drink and slowly cascades into it.